Eisenhower Airport expects to see less holiday travelers

-Valerie Wise, marketing manager with the Eisenhower National Airport, says this month, travel is down 56 percent from last year and she expects that trend to continue into the holiday travel season.
+Valerie Wise, marketing manager with the Eisenhower National Airport, says this month, travel is down 56% from last year and she expects that trend to continue into the holiday travel season.

 “Flying was easy it was great far fewer people than normal so the airports are really light,” said Paul Johnson.